kgillibrand/PIA-Port-Forwarding-Script/README.md

 - Check if the VPN is connected (tun0 interface is active).
 - Read PIA API credentials from a file (path provided as a command line parameter).
 - Post to the PIA API endpoint in order to forward a port.
-- Print the forwarded port number.
+- Parse the response and print it (port number or error message)

 Notes and issues:
 - This is my first Python program, made in my spare time.
 - This script will not work for other VPN providers as is.
-- API erros are checked in a very basic way but the API documentation does not list any specific errors.
 - Exception handling with file I/O could be better but I had issues with "with using" and "try/catch/finally".
-- The PIA API seems to return an out of date port number sometimes.
-The API documentation is very threadbare but there seems to be no way for me to fix this.
-Try waiting a few minutes and running it again.
+- The PIA API sometimes returns a port that is closed if you have been reconnecting a lot.
+Try waiting a few minutes and trying again.
 - I removed ufw firewall and transmission functionality to simplify the script's purpose and because I don't use them anymore.
 - This script should be portable now that I changed the network querying to use the netifaces library and removed the use of GNU/Linux command line tools.